libuv/libuv/docs/src/threadpool.rst

 .. c:member:: uv_work_cb uv_work_t.work_cb

-    Executed off of the event loop.
+    Executor should invoke this, not on the event loop.

-.. c:member:: uv_after_work_cb uv_work_t.after_work_cb

-    Executed on the main loop once the work_cb has returned.
-    May be NULL.

 .. seealso:: The :c:type:`uv_req_t` members also apply.